jekhokie/ansible-modules/vra-guest/README.md

 creating multiple types of Blueprints to mirror the same functionality that public-cloud providers such as AWS have for VM instance sizing (m4.large, t2.small).

+***Note***: At this time, this module only creates VMs if they do not exist and is idempotent based on the existence of a VM based on the hostname.
+This module cannot yet be utilized to modify parameters of existing VMs.

 ## Prerequisites

 This module requires a readily-available installation of the vRealize Automation software